Oklahoma Truck Accident Lawyers Who Deliver Results

 Get the following information from the other driver: Name, address, phone number, driver’s license number, insurance information, name of trucking company driver works for, phone number and address of trucking company.

 Statements from witnesses can be vital to your claim.
 Make sure to get the witnesses’ full names, addresses and phone numbers so you or the police can reach them later.

 Most policies require you to inform your insurance company after an accident within a certain timeframe.
 As soon as you are able, inform your car insurance company of the crash, but do not provide details of what happened.
 Insurance adjusters — even the ones you pay — don’t work for you.
 Their job is to protect the company bottom line and that means shortchanging you and other accident victims’ claims.

-An experienced Lawter & Associates attorney can investigate your accident and aggressively negotiate with insurance companies for the maximum compensation you rightfully deserve.
+An experienced truck accident lawyer from Lawter & Associates can investigate your crash and aggressively negotiate with insurance companies for the maximum compensation you rightfully deserve.
 We don’t accept too-small settlements and we don’t back down.
 When the insurance companies refuse to make you a good offer, we take them to court.
 We enjoy the opportunity to beat the insurance companies in front of a judge and jury.

 Lawter & Associates has a track record of winning big truck accident claims for our clients.
 One of the keys to our success is our thorough accident investigation.

 Trucking companies can be especially difficult to investigate after a truck accident.
 Simply contacting the company and finding someone you can talk with about the crash can be a challenge.
 That’s because many trucking companies are often located far away and don’t answer their phone.

 In addition, many trucking companies refuse to release information.
 Trucking companies are required to keep logs detailing repairs and routine maintenance to their fleet.
 These companies should also have information verifying the truck driver has a valid commercial driver’s license and takes mandatory breaks.